ddnet/ddnet/README.md

 ```

 To Do:
-- Add a few neat little features i found in a small client c:
+- ~~Add a few neat little features i found in a small client c:~~
--
 - ~~try to get silent commands to     work~~ **I love you Chillerbot :D**
+- add Client/Server Msg Prefix functionality
+- show mutes in console
+- when friend joines ping you or make name be in a color

+Maybe:

+- show in scoreboard when someones in a menu
+- show when someones looking at the scoreboard